This post is linked from http://www.devonmuseums.net/TUT,-TUT!-%28Trees-under-Threat%29/Latest-News/4/

 During the 1990s, Varney was forced to retire because of health problems.
 He had had a heart attack in 1965 and in 1981 he had suffered a more severe one.
 Subsequently he divided his time between his home in a small village near Dartmouth and a villa in Malta.

 Varney moved to East Devon in the late 1990s.
 A former resident of Dark Lane remembers him at a party where he was in his element, surrounded by admiring females.
 But he was devoted to his wife during their 63 years of marriage and much of his time in Budleigh was spent caring for her when she became ill.

 He was a talented artist, having learnt to paint during his convalescence, and enjoyed painting landscapes in oils like the one shown here; there were several exhibitions of his work locally.

 His autobiography, The Little Clown, was published in 1990 and is described as "touching" and "honest" for its insight into his early acting background.

 Varney died aged 92 in Pinewood Nursing Home in Budleigh Salterton, Devon, on 16 November 2008, after suffering a chest infection.
-His grave and that of his wife are in an unmarked plot in St Peter's churchyard in Budleigh.
+His ashes were scattered by private arrangement with his family.
 He was survived by his daughter Jeanne Marley along with two grandchildren and two great-grandchildren.

 Reg Varney's contribution to British TV and film comedy will be remembered for generations to come, with admirers joining sites such as the On the Buses Fan Club and http://www.onthebuses.net/forum/ There will no doubt be a further revival of interest in his career with the forthcoming centenary of his birth.